ccao-data/model-condo-avm/README.md

 1. Condos are more homogeneous than single/multi-family properties, i.e. the range of potential condo sale prices is much narrower.
-2. Condo are pre-grouped into clusters of like units (buildings), and units within the same building usually have similar sale prices.
+2. Condos are pre-grouped into clusters of like units (buildings), and units within the same building usually have similar sale prices.

 We leverage these qualities to produce a time-weighted, rolling average